DelphiWorlds/Codex/Docs/Readme.md

 * [Options](CodexOptions.md)
 <br/>

+## Editor context menu

+[This is a link](EditorContextMenu.md) to information about what Codex adds to the editor context menu.

 ## Codex Toolbar

 Codex installs a toolbar into the IDE that provides shortcuts to existing IDE functions and Codex functions: